chen-fishbein/stickyheaders-codenameone/README.md

 ##Usage
-Copy the [com.codename1.ui.StickyHeader class](StickyHeader/src/com/codename1/ui/StickyHeader.java) into your project and use it as a regular Container.(make sure the class stays in the com.codename1.ui package ) The StickyHeader assumes it is in a scrollable y Conatiner parent.
+Copy the [com.codename1.ui.StickyHeader class](StickyHeader/src/com/codename1/ui/StickyHeader.java) into your project and use it as a regular Container.
+The StickyHeader assumes it is in a scrollable y Conatiner parent.

+#####Important - make sure the class stays in the com.codename1.ui package

 ```java
         Form hi = new Form("Sticky Header");